 Do not hesitate to report any damage for which you are not responsible.
 The lease document should be handwritten in three copies and should be filed with the Tax Administration Department by the owner.
 It will then be transformed into a legal lease agreement.

 It is also important to budget for your security deposit and to have enough to pay for one or two months of rent upfront (or more if you don't have the necessary documents, such as a contract with an employer).
-Also, keep in mind some renters may try to demand larger security deposits and the payment of a higher number of months upfront.
-However, according to Portuguese legislation, 2 months-worth of rent is the most they can ask for each portion (2 months for security deposit 2 months upfront).
+Also, keep in mind that some renters may try to demand larger security deposits and the payment of a higher number of months upfront.
+However, according to Portuguese legislation, 2 months-worth of rent is the most they can ask for each portion (2 months for security deposit + 2 months upfront).

 Landlords may also request referrals from previous rentals or from your employer, although some landlords may not request this information.
 You may also need to find a translator to assist with the preparation and signing of formal documents.